The Restless Years: Famous alumni

-For all but the last three weeks of its 1981 season, the series screened in Melbourne as five thirty-minute episodes stripped across each weeknight at 7.00 pm.
-It was moved to 5.30 pm for the last three weeks, with final episode reached on Thursday, 12 November 1981.

-In Sydney in mid 1981 the series switched to running as a single one-hour episode on Wednesday nights at 7.30 pm.
+Jon (Sonny) Blake played Alan Archer in the series.
+He starred in a number of films after leaving The Restless Years, including The Anzacs, Freedom, amongst others, and the 1986 film, The Light Horsemen, in which he was dubbed the next 'Mel Gibson'.
+Tragically, he was severely injured on the last day of filming in a car accident.
+He sustained permanent brain damage ending a promising career.
+He died in 2011.

 Remakes

 The show was remade in the Netherlands as Goede tijden, slechte tijden (first broadcast 1990) which in turn was remade in Germany as Gute Zeiten, schlechte Zeiten (since 1992): both these titles mean "Good times, bad times".
 As of 2021, the Dutch and German shows are still running – although they have long since diverged from the original Australian storylines – and are the highest rated soap operas in their respective countries.
 Apart from the similar title, the shows are currently also very different from each other with unique characters and very different plotlines.